Looking back on mayoral term marked by years of conflict between Jenny Durkan, city council

 Durkan vetoed the council’s ordinance limiting how the money could be spent shortly after it was passed, claiming that it would lead to significant cuts to several community programs, including food banks, senior meals, and child care assistance, and warning that it could lead to a $7 million budget gap.

-At the time, then-council president, and current mayoral candidate, Bruce Harrell labeled the mayor’s veto “a complete waste of time.”
-Current Council President, and fellow mayoral candidate, Lorena Gonzalez was similarly critical, stating that she was “disturbed by the rhetoric coming out of the mayor’s office,” with others on the council noting that the legislation did not take money from existing programs.
+At the time, then-council president — and now, Seattle’s incoming mayor — Bruce Harrell labeled the mayor’s veto “a complete waste of time.”
+Current Council President Lorena Gonzalez was similarly critical, stating that she was “disturbed by the rhetoric coming out of the mayor’s office,” with others on the council noting that the legislation did not take money from existing programs.

 Councilmembers voted to override Durkan’s veto by a 7-1 margin.